 On P400L15(CID #5818):

-For an EHT TB PPDU, the total power of the time domain EHT modulated field signals summed over all transmit chains may exceed the total power of the time domain pre-EHT modulated field signals summed over all transmit chains by up to 3 dB.
+For an EHT TB PPDU, the total power of the time domain EHT modulated field signals summed over all transmit chains may exceed the total power of the time domain pre-EHT modulated field signals summed over all transmit chains by up to 3 dB only if the size of the assigned RU or MRU is the same or smaller than 242 tones.
+Otherwise, the total power of the time domain EHT modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-EHT modulated field signals summed over all transmit chains.